AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/has.doc.md

 ## Description

-`Typelivore::Has` accepts a list of elements and returns a predicate such that when invoked, the predicate checks whether the previously provided elements contain all its arguments.
+`Typelivore::Has` accepts a list of elements and returns a predicate.
+When invoked, the predicate checks whether the previously provided elements contain all its arguments.
 <pre><code>   Elements...
 -> Arguments...
 -> Arguments... &in; Elements... ?